vladkinoman/just-my-notes/books/best-comics-to-read.md

 4. **The Dark Knight Returns** is cinema done as a comic, blending perfect imagery to story.
 5. *Daredevil Born Again* is the greatest exploration of who a character is ever executed.

-Someone:

-> I like this answer because it recognizes that "true comic book fan" should probably include the entire medium and not just one (dominant) genre/region.
+> 3: I like this answer because it recognizes that "true comic book fan" should probably include the entire medium and not just one (dominant) genre/region.

----

-I can say, Civil War and Age of Ultron, would not be on many lists.
+3: I can say, Civil War and Age of Ultron, would not be on many lists.

 But top 5 I would recommend: